cypress-io/cypress/docs/source/guides/core-concepts/introduction-to-cypress.md

     .click()

   cy.url()
-    .should('eq', '/my/resource/path#awesomeness')
+    .should('include', '/my/resource/path#awesomeness')
 })
 ```

 Big difference!
 The Promise demonstration is not real code (so don't try it), but it gives an idea the magnitude of what Cypress handles for you behind the scenes.
-In reality, Cypress does more than this, because Promises themselves aren't entirely suitable to the job as our assertions would fail instantly with no way of retrying.
-Embrace the beautiful language of Cypress commands and let it do the heavy lifting for you!
+In reality, Cypress does more than this, because Promises themselves have no concepts of retry-ability.

+Normal assertions would fail instantly and you'd get inconsistent (flaky) results.
+By embracing Cypress's API you can rest assured that we're doing everything in our power to prevent flake.

 {% note success Core Concept %}
 Cypress is built using Promises internally, but the developer testing with Cypress should not have need for their own Promises in tests the vast majority of the time.